How to Educate Your Employees on HSAs

 “Everyone does finances differently.
 One teacher may use an HSA one way, while another may use it another way– they may both be ‘right’ but this can scare employees.”

-Your employees may lean on one another to help understand how HSAs work, but this can get confusing if they each use it differently.
+Because your employees may lean on one another to help understand how HSAs work, it can get confusing if they each use HSAs differently.

 The more education an employer can provide, the more employees will benefit.
 Transitioning to an HDHP can be daunting for employees, so you want to give them plenty of time to consider their options.
 When you begin the education process early, employees can marinate on their options longer and make the best decisions for their families.